The Expat Explore Story

 2017 - Celebrating over 12 years of travel excellence!

-Today Expat Explore welcomes over 15 000 passengers per annum.
-We have 31 tour leaders on the road, leading passengers to over 35 countries on more than 50 different tour itineraries.
+By 2017, Expat Explore had grown to even bigger heights, welcoming over 15 000 passengers per annum.
+With 31 tour leaders on the road, leading passengers to over 35 countries on more than 50 different tour itineraries, Expat Explore has established itself as one of the best Europe tour operators around.